jensmeder/FSKModem/README.md

 ```
 ## Known Issues

 iOS determines if plugged-in headphones also offer microphone capabilities.
 Unfortunately, iOS does not detect the Switch Science breakout board to include a microphone.
 If you run your app in the iOS simulator on Max OS X everything works fine as Mac OS X detects the breakout as headphones with microphone.
 Consequently, you can send data from your iOS devices to Arduino but not the other way around.
-I assume that this issue is due to a different resistance on the microphone pole of the breakout board.
-A custom circuit might solve this issue.
+I assume that this issue is due to a difference in resistance of the microphone pole of the breakout board and the Apple Earpods.
+A custom circuit might resolve this issue.

 ## Credits / Acknowledgements